 Individuals new to the control of AC and DC motors using drives who need to gain a fundamental understanding of motor and drive concepts before they learn to program, maintain, and/or troubleshoot AC and DC drives should attend this course.

 To successfully complete this course, the following prerequisites are required:

 Familiarity with the use of electrical measuring tools is helpful, but is not required.

 Class begins at 8:30 a.m. and ends at 4:30 p.m.
 Times are approximate.
-Exact times will be sent in your confirmation email from Rockwell Automation.
+Due to COVID-19, the classes may be held at an offsite location near the branch listed on the schedule.
+Exact times and the location of the class will be sent in your confirmation email from Rockwell Automation.

 1323 Whigham Place